mpv-player/mpv-build/README.rst

 Installing dependencies on Debian or Ubuntu
 ===========================================

+First make sure that you have the latest version of these build scripts, mpv, and its dependencies:

+    ./update

-On Debian or Ubuntu systems, you can install a fairly comprehensive list of build dependencies with the command
+On Debian or Ubuntu systems, you can then install a fairly comprehensive list of build dependencies with the command

     sudo apt-get install devscripts equivs